phase2/grunt-drupal-tasks/CONFIG.md

 ### Serve Settings

 The Serve task allows you to run Drupal using PHP's built-in webserver.
-This facilitates quick demos and low-overhead development for projects with extremely simple infrastructure requirements.
+This facilitates quick demos and low-overhead development for projects with simple infrastructure requirements.
 When using this task it will take over the terminal window.

+`grunt serve` will not install the Drupal site.
+Run with `grunt serve:demo` to skip starting up watch tasks.

 ```
 {